Coty (NYSE:COTY) Issues FY22 Earnings Guidance

-Coty (NYSE:COTY – Get Rating) updated its FY22 earnings guidance on Monday.
+Coty (NYSE:COTY – Get Rating) issued an update on its FY22 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.23-0.27 for the period, compared to the consensus EPS estimate of $0.27.

-A number of analysts have recently weighed in on the company.
-Zacks Investment Research raised Coty from a hold rating to a buy rating and set a $10.00 price objective on the stock in a research report on Thursday, January 20th.
-DA Davidson raised Coty from a neutral rating to a buy rating in a research report on Friday, January 21st.
-Morgan Stanley upped their price objective on Coty from $8.25 to $11.00 and gave the stock an equal weight rating in a research report on Tuesday, January 18th.
-StockNews.com raised Coty from a hold rating to a buy rating in a report on Saturday, April 30th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their target price on Coty from $13.00 to $12.00 in a report on Monday, May 2nd.
-Three research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $11.72.
+Coty (NYSE:COTY – Get Rating) last issued its quarterly earnings data on Monday, May 9th.
+The company reported $0.03 EPS for the quarter, topping analysts’ consensus estimates of $0.01 by $0.02.
+Coty had a net margin of 2.69% and a return on equity of 6.43%.
+The business had revenue of $1.19 billion for the quarter, compared to analyst estimates of $1.15 billion.
+The firm’s revenue was up 15.4% on a year-over-year basis.
+On average, research analysts anticipate that Coty will post 0.26 EPS for the current fiscal year.

-In other Coty news, insider Bretten Gordon Von bought 13,514 shares of the firm’s stock in a transaction dated Tuesday, March 8th.
-The stock was acquired at an average price of $7.40 per share, for a total transaction of $100,003.60.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Sue Nabi bought 4,786 shares of the firm’s stock in a transaction dated Thursday, March 10th.
-The shares were acquired at an average price of $8.00 per share, with a total value of $38,288.00.
+In other news, insider Bretten Gordon Von bought 13,514 shares of the stock in a transaction dated Tuesday, March 8th.
+The shares were bought at an average price of $7.40 per share, for a total transaction of $100,003.60.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Beatrice Ballini bought 7,000 shares of the stock in a transaction dated Thursday, March 10th.
+The shares were purchased at an average price of $7.87 per share, for a total transaction of $55,090.00.
 The disclosure for this purchase can be found here.
-Insiders have bought 37,692 shares of company stock valued at $290,907 in the last quarter.
-Insiders own 3.10% of the company’s stock.
+In the last quarter, insiders have bought 37,692 shares of company stock worth $290,907.
+3.10% of the stock is owned by corporate insiders.

-A number of large investors have recently made changes to their positions in COTY.
-BlackRock Inc. increased its holdings in Coty by 7.1% in the fourth quarter.
-BlackRock Inc. now owns 38,871,693 shares of the company’s stock valued at $408,154,000 after buying an additional 2,586,779 shares in the last quarter.
-Allianz Asset Management GmbH purchased a new position in shares of Coty during the 4th quarter worth approximately $22,953,000.
-The Manufacturers Life Insurance Company increased its stake in shares of Coty by 14.9% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 386,542 shares of the company’s stock worth $4,059,000 after purchasing an additional 50,035 shares in the last quarter.
-Parametric Portfolio Associates LLC increased its stake in shares of Coty by 2.1% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 744,928 shares of the company’s stock worth $7,822,000 after purchasing an additional 15,028 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY grew its stake in Coty by 10.5% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 60,137 shares of the company’s stock worth $631,000 after acquiring an additional 5,699 shares during the period.
-Hedge funds and other institutional investors own 37.60% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Stifel Financial Corp increased its stake in shares of Coty by 37.4% in the 4th quarter.
+Stifel Financial Corp now owns 21,209 shares of the company’s stock valued at $222,000 after purchasing an additional 5,777 shares during the last quarter.
+Marshall Wace LLP acquired a new position in Coty during the 4th quarter worth about $245,000.
+LPL Financial LLC lifted its holdings in Coty by 149.5% during the 4th quarter.
+LPL Financial LLC now owns 34,843 shares of the company’s stock worth $366,000 after buying an additional 20,876 shares during the period.
+Metropolitan Life Insurance Co NY lifted its holdings in Coty by 10.5% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 60,137 shares of the company’s stock worth $631,000 after buying an additional 5,699 shares during the period.
+Finally, The Manufacturers Life Insurance Company lifted its holdings in Coty by 14.9% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 386,542 shares of the company’s stock worth $4,059,000 after buying an additional 50,035 shares during the period.
+Institutional investors own 37.60% of the company’s stock.

 About Coty (Get Rating)